CloudNimble/BlazorEssentials/src/CloudNimble.BlazorEssentials.IndexedDb/README.md

 ## Demo

-Check simple Blazor WASM PWA demo in Demos [BlazorIndexedDbJsClientDemo](https://github.com/kattunga/BlazorIndexedDbJs/tree/master/Demos/BlazorIndexedDbJsClientDemo)
+You can see a demo of using `IndexedDbDatabase` and ViewModels together in our [Sample App](https://github.com/CloudNimble/BlazorEssentials/blob/main/src/CloudNimble.BlazorEssentials.TestApp/ViewModels/IndexedDbViewModel.cs).

 ## Using the library